shaharoded/KarmaLego/README.md

 - The pattern tree is built lazily/iteratively; flat exports are used downstream for speed.
 - Equality and hashing ensure duplicate candidate patterns merge correctly.
 - Tests provide deterministic synthetic scenarios for regression.

----

-## Next Steps / Extensions

-- Add parallelization support in the Lego phase (careful with the memoization).
-- Explore lazy evaluation or chunked loading for large datasets.